cestrrada/Portfolio/_includes/background.md

-I'm a senior Computer Science student studying Software Engineering at [CSU Monterey Bay](https://csumb.edu/).
+I'm a [CSU Monterey Bay](https://csumb.edu/) graduate with a bachelor's in Computer Science and a concentration in Software Engineering.
 I enjoy creating mobile apps, websites and doing graphic design work on the side.
-I am currently pursuing a career as an iOS or full-stack web developer.
+I am currently pursuing a career as a Software Engineer.